AishatAdewoyin/AishatAdewoyin/README.md

 <br/>

 ## I'm a Software Engineering Student at alx_africa.
 I'm an alumni of Early Code where I concentrated on Full-Stack Web Development.
-## I an a Digital Marketer, and a Certified SEO Expert
+#  I am a Certified Digital Marketer, and an SEO Expert
 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently creating tutorials on HTML and CSS.
 - 🌱 I’m currently learning C programming and Python